morgannewman/morgan-smartcar-backend/README.md

 1. More complexity for a smaller application, but more extensible as new car manufacturers are added.

-2. Hard to unit test controllers w/o mocking.
+2. Hard to unit test controllers w/o mocking when using strategy pattern.

 ## Request Lifecycle Example